awsdocs/aws-private-ca-user-guide/doc_source/ca-update-cli.md

 # Updating a CA \(CLI\)<a name="ca-update-cli"></a>

-The following procedures show how to update the the status and [revocation configuration](revocation-setup.md) of an existing CA using the AWS CLI\.
+The following procedures show how to update the status and [revocation configuration](revocation-setup.md) of an existing CA using the AWS CLI\.

 **Note**
 Changes to the revocation configuration of a CA do not affect certificates that were already issued\.
 For managed revocation to work, older certificates must be re\-issued\.